reactome/wikidata-exporter/README.md

 python update_wikidata.py Pathwaybot password input ReactomeReleaseNo ReactomeNewsNumberForRelease
 ```

-The ReactomeNewsNumberForRelease is part of teh URL that identifies the release: e.g. in https://reactome.org/about/news/103-version-65-released it would be '103'
+The ReactomeNewsNumberForRelease is part of the URL that identifies the release: e.g. in https://reactome.org/about/news/103-version-65-released it would be '103'

 Note: This bot can only be run under the 'Pathwaybot' wikidata account.